Lockheed Martin Space: From Orion to GPS III

 Company Overview

 Lockheed Martin Corporation stands as the world's largest defense contractor by revenue, a position it has held since its 1995 merger of Lockheed Corporation and Martin Marietta.
-Headquartered in Bethesda, Maryland, the company employs approximately 122,000 people globally and reported total revenues of roughly $66 billion in 2023, with consistent performance in the $65–68 billion range across recent fiscal years.
+Headquartered in Bethesda, Maryland, the company employs approximately 122,000 people globally and reported full-year 2025 revenue of roughly $73 billion, continuing a multi-year growth trajectory from the $65–68 billion range earlier in the decade.

 The company is structured across four business segments: Aeronautics (which includes the F-35 program and accounts for roughly 40% of revenue), Missiles and Fire Control, Rotary and Mission Systems, and Space.
 Each segment contributes meaningfully to the overall enterprise, though Space has grown in strategic importance as U.S. national security posture increasingly depends on space-based assets.